 Of feelings of guilt and bad conscience

 Another user said he felt "guilty" watching the trade war unfold.
-He is planning to replace his iPhone with a Huawei device to get rid of his guilty conscience.
-This is not the first time that the "Boycott Apple" movement has gained momentum in China.
+He reportedly plans to replace his iPhone with a Huawei device to ease his guilt.
+This isn't the first time the "Boycott Apple" movement has gained momentum in China.

 Apple shares under pressure